AdaCore/ada_language_server/doc/HACKING.md

 The following is under `integration/vscode/ada/`.

+The grammars under `syntaxes/` are in production.
+An advanced classifier for Ada is under `advanced/`; this one is not in production at the moment.
+The testsuite supports testing all grammars.

-Tests for the Ada grammar are in `testsuite_grammar`, with one test per subdirectory.
+Tests for the grammars are in `testsuite_grammar`, with one test per subdirectory.

  * To run the full testsuite, call `./run_grammar_tests.sh`
  * To run one individual test, pass its directory as parameter to